Anthropologists on the Public Stage

 WHAT WILL I LEARN

-1. Develop an Idea worth Sharing
+1. Develop as Ideas worth Sharing

 2. Connect with the Media